JGEnglishLab/ConSeqUMIDocker/README.md

 # ConSeqUMIDocker
 ConSeqUMI is a helper program to run [ConSeqUMI](https://github.com/JGEnglishLab/ConSeqUMI) in a Docker container.

-See this page's wiki for installation instructions.
+See this page's wiki for installation instructions.<br>
 See the [ConSeqUMI wiki](https://github.com/JGEnglishLab/ConSeqUMI/wiki) for a more detailed explanation of the program.